Perovskite solar cell: Multi-junction solar cells

+Four-terminal (4T) tandems physically stack the two sub-cells but operate them independently, eliminating current-matching constraints and allowing each cell to be optimized separately.
+Three-terminal (3T) devices represent an intermediate architecture: the sub-cells contribute separate currents but their voltages add, removing the need for current matching while using fewer terminals than a 4T design.

+Although perovskite–silicon tandem cells have demonstrated rapid efficiency gains, large-scale commercialization remains limited.
+Key challenges include high materials and processing costs, limited manufacturing infrastructure, and reduced long-term stability relative to conventional single-junction silicon modules.
+Ongoing advances in perovskite chemistry, device architecture, and encapsulation may enable PSTSCs to become a high-efficiency option for applications where maximizing power per unit area is critical.

 Chiral ligands

 Utilizing organic chiral ligands shows promise for increasing the maximum power conversion efficiency for halide perovskite solar cells, when utilized correctly.
 Chirality can be produced in inorganic semiconductors by enantiomeric distortions near the surface of the lattice, electronic coupling between the substrate and a chiral ligand, assembly into a chiral secondary structure, or chiral surface defects.
 By attaching a chiral phenylethylamine ligand to an achiral lead bromide perovskite nanoplatelet, a chiral inorganic-organic perovskite is formed.
 Inspection of the inorganic-organic perovskite via Circular Dichroism (CD) spectroscopy, reveals two regions.
 One represents the charge transfer between the ligand and the nanoplatelet (300-350 nm), and the other represents the excitonic absorption maximum of the perovskite.
 Evidence of charge transfer in these systems shows promise for increasing power conversion efficiency in perovskite solar cells.